OpenGeoVis/PVGeo/docs/PVGPpy/export/exportVTKjs.md

 # How to Share
+To share these exported scenes with non-technical stakeholders, we recommend the following processes:

 ## Quick and Easy
-To share these exported scenes with non-technical stakeholders, we recommend the following process:

 - Create your scene and export to the vtk.js format (follow process above)
 - Quality control your visualization by viewing in web browser yourself (follow process above)